 Budget: Guest speakers should ordinarily spend no more than one night in Baltimore and should usually stay at a hotel recommended by the University.
 Plan receptions with restraint and according to the status of the speaker, the size of the event, etc. No more than one reception should occur within 24 hours for the same event.
 Meals for guests should balance hospitality with reasonable economy—restaurant meals should be limited to three or four faculty, students, and/or administrators, selected for professional reasons.
 Spouses or other guests should reimburse the Center.
 If circumstances require an exception to any of these guidelines, applicants should explain the reasons in the proposal itself.

-Selection of Speakers and Honoraria: To ensure that the committee is considering realistic program proposals, contact proposed speakers and secure commitments before submitting the proposal; at the same time, applicants should approve the amount deemed appropriate for that speaker's honorarium.
+Selection of Speakers and Honoraria: To ensure that the committee is considering realistic program proposals, contact proposed speakers and secure commitments before submitting the proposal; at the same time, applicants should consult the CFH grant proposal form for suggestions for appropriate amounts for speaker honoraria.
 In cases in which a proposed speaker is unable to make a commitment until closer to the planned event, those planning the event should at least determine from the speaker that it is a realistic possibility that he or she will be willing to come to campus.

 The amount of a speaker's honorarium should be commensurate with his or her stature.
 The Center does not pay honoraria to regular Loyola faculty members.
 In many cases, adjunct faculty may be reimbursed through the Center's program, Stipends for Adjunct Faculty Sponsoring (or significantly participating in) Programs.